FTC: Affiliate Disclosure: All links pay commission

 The Garmin Forerunner 955 is simply a better piece of kit than both the Forerunner 945 & 945LTE and substantially better than the ageing FR935 – it’s faster, smoother and has a larger colour touchscreen screen area plus the option of solar charging.
 The new Elevate Gen 4 heart rate sensor and the new Airoha GPS chip let the new battery last even longer than before with a whopping 42 hours of GPS recording time.

-Being critical, the new software features are mostly of peripheral attraction to triathletes.
-Sure you’ll love the new Stamina metric but Fenix users got that a few months ago and then you’ll shrug at the tweaked safety features.
-Your eyes might glaze over when I mention new HRV features but you’d be wrong to dismiss these.
-Garmin is taking the first proper steps to counter the Whoop strap with scientifically grounded morning HRV-based Training Readiness and a broader measure of HRV Status.
+Your eyes might then glaze over when I mention new HRV features but you’d be wrong to dismiss these.
+Garmin is taking the first proper steps to counter the WHOOP strap with scientifically grounded morning HRV-based Training Readiness and a broader measure of HRV Status and you use that information to make your training effective.

 Best ever triathlon watch, half-decent smartwatch.
 Most featured ever.